Suborbital Rocket | Space Missions | Call for Payloads & Experiments

 50 s

-SpaceForest offers three different payload modules (PM) to accommodate different payload volumes.
+SpaceForest offers different payload modules (PM) to accommodate different payload volumes.
 The PM will be provided to the customer to mount their payload and send it back to SpaceForest for integration before a flight.
-Payloads can be sent directly to SF to handle the mounting and integration as well.
+Payloads can be sent directly to SpaceForest to handle the mounting and integration as well.

 COMMUNICATION